E-commerce

 Ship-from-store

-Sellers prepare orders from the store: training and mobile picking tools are required.
+Store associates prepare orders from the shop: training and mobile picking tools required.

 In-store pickup

-“Ready for pickup” notification and holding times: specific statuses in the OMS.
+Notification “ready for pickup” and holding period: specific statuses in the OMS.

 Priority conflicts